Visit the East Tampa Academy website: www.EastTampaAcademy.org

 - Parent and community engagement produce better outcomes.
 Our advisory board includes representatives from the caregivers of the students, community groups, local agencies, nearby institutions such as churches, and residents.
 This type of engagement produced a 100% turnout for parent conferences.
 This is unheard of at schools in the community.

-- All of this leads to the most important aspect: the children will be in a learning environment built on a foundation of practical knowledge, experience, and science.
+- All of this leads to the most important aspect: the children are in a learning environment built on a foundation of practical knowledge, experience, and science.
 The latter includes current research in brain development, literacy learning, and the development of social and emotional skills.
 The school will look different from other schools, especially as we get into the K-2 years.
 This marriage of on-the-ground practitioners and the academic world is a critical piece in creating a successful model.

 What are our qualifications?
 The Evolution Institute (EI) was co-founded by leaders in their respective fields to bring scientific knowledge into practical applications to improve quality of life for people across the globe.
 The EI has sponsored four conferences on youth and education that brought together researchers from around the world.
 This has resulted in scientific publications, a book, and an applied program that saw students, who had been failing at least three of their core course, achieve grade parity within a year due to the redesign of the classroom environment around scientific principles.
 We have science advisors who are leaders in their field who have committed to assist with the project.
 Additionally, we have received endorsements from some of the leading scientists of our generation and worked with a Nobel Laureate in designing our prior school project.
 We bring individuals with extensive experience in school programming, administration, teaching, prevention programming, as well as research and organizational development.